halaei/bredis/README.md

 [![Latest Unstable Version](https://poser.pugx.org/halaei/bredis/v/unstable)](https://packagist.org/packages/halaei/bredis)
 [![License](https://poser.pugx.org/halaei/bredis/license)](https://packagist.org/packages/halaei/bredis)

-## When you need bredis
+## When do you need bredis?

-You need `bredis` when all these applies:
+You need `bredis` when all of these are applied:

-1. You choose Redis to serve your job queues.
-2. Multiple tasks can be pushed into the queues at the same time.
-3. You don't want them to be delayed if your workers are currently sleeping because they had no jobs to work on.
+1. **You don't want your jobs to be delayed because your workers are currently sleeping.**
-4. You don't want to run `queue:work --sleep=0` on current Redis queue driver because it will devour your CPU resource.
+2. You don't want to run `queue:work --sleep=0` on current Redis queue driver because it will devour your CPU when there is no job.

-Hence you need your workers to wait for a job and process them just when they arrived.
-With `bredis` you can happily run `queue:work --sleep=0`.
-Your CPU will be happy as well.
+Hence, you need your workers to idle-wait for a job and process them just when they arrive, with nearly no delay.
+With `bredis` you can happily run `queue:work --sleep=0` without worrying about busy waiting and CPU overload.

 ## Installation